MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 The compiler option /Zc:noexceptTypes- requests our old behavior of \_\_declspec(nothrow).
 It’s likely that throw() will be removed in C++20.
 To help with migrating code in response to these changes in the Standard and our implementation, new compiler warnings for exception specification issues have been added under **/std:c++17** and **/permissive-**.

-<a name="note_B"></a>__B__ Supported in /permissive- mode in Visual Studio 2017 version 15.7.
-Seenbsp;[PTwo-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.
+<a name="note_B"></a>__B__ Supported in /permissive- mode in Visual Studio 2017 version 15.7. see [Two-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.

 <a name="note_C"></a>__C__ The compiler’s support for Expression SFINAE has been sufficient for the Standard Library since Visual Studio 2015 Update 2.
 Supported in Visual Studio 2017 15.7 regardless of whether /permissive- mode is set.
 Some bugs remain to be fixed.
 The “unique tag type” workaround is no longer necessary, and we’ve removed this workaround from our STL implementation.